 Our Airbnb While In Michigan City

 As I mentioned in my article about getting away for the weekend on a tight budget, we usually camp on our monthly date weekends except for the month of our anniversary and Christmas.
-Those two months, we tend to stay in a town or city and get an Airbnb.
+We tend to stay in a town or city for those two months and get an Airbnb.

 Since this was a pretty special anniversary, being the 25th, we decided to up our budget for an Airbnb and get a whole home with a yard and hot tub.
 We usually get a private place, but typically stick to condos or suites with no outdoor space as they are less expensive than single-family dwellings.